Claude List: Senior debut and Auckland representative selection

 At the start of the year he was elected on to the Kingsland club committee.
 In their first game of the season against Otahuhu he scored all Kingsland's points with a try which he converted in a 6–5 loss.
 He was in his customary position on the wing.
 He “scored a fine try after Herring and McManus had made the opening”.
 He scored further tries in a round 3 loss to Northcote where he was said to be “prominent” and a round 5 win over Parnell.
 His try against Parnell came when he got away and struggled across the line with “two or three men clinging to him”.
 He was then involved in their next try after a passing movement with Herring.
-His 4th try of the season came on June 19 in a 19–2 win over eventual champions Northcote.
+His 4th try of the season came on 19 June in a 19–2 win over eventual champions Northcote.
 The Auckland Star said that “List was … putting in great work… [and] a brilliant try was scored when List went across under the posts after the ball had passed through five players’ hands”.

 List was then named as a reserve for a New Zealand trial match at Carlaw Park.
-It was a curtain-raiser for the North Island v South Island clash and part of a program of representative games to help the New Zealand selectors chose their squad to tour England and Wales.
-He was then chosen in a B Team trial side to play on July 10 with a Probables – Possibles match played after it.
+It was a curtain-raiser for the North Island v South Island clash and part of a programme of representative games to help the New Zealand selectors chose their squad to tour England and Wales.
+He was then chosen in a B Team trial side to play on 10 July with a Probables – Possibles match played after it.
 The Auckland Star mentioned that “all the best players will be fielded tomorrow, and the appearance of List (Kingsland) in the B team will please hundreds of followers of the game, who hold he is as good a three-quarter as can be found in Auckland.
 It will be interesting to see how he shapes tomorrow”.
 List's B Team won 30 points to 28.
 He scored one of their tries and was said to be one of their “outstanding” backs along with George Wade and Stan Prentice.
 List missed selection for the New Zealand touring side with the Herald speculating that Jim Parkes “is a weak link, and the inclusion of List would have been preferable”.